WenwenCaoUMN/WenwenCaoUMN.github.io/_pages/about.md

 - *Sep 2024 - Present*, Ph.D. in Mass Communication, Hubbard School of Journalism and Mass Communication, Univeristy of Minnesota
 - *Jul 2021 - Dec 2023*, M.A. in Marketing Communication, Faculty of Arts, Univeristy of Melbourne (Australia)
 - *Sep 2017 - Jun 2021*, B.Eng in Software Engineering, College of Computer and Information Science, Southwest Univeristy (China)

-# 🔥 News
-- *2025.05*: &nbsp;🎉🎉 Two paper accepted by AEJMC 2025 Conference (San Francisco, CA)
-- *2025.05*: &nbsp;🎉🎉 Honored to be selected for the <strong> 2025 AEJMC Diversity and Inclusion Career Development/MCSD Fellowship </strong>.
-- *2025.04*: &nbsp;🎉🎉 A paper accepted by ICORIA 2025 (Rotterdam, NL)
-- *2025.03*: &nbsp;🎉🎉 Honored to be appointed as the <strong> Social Media Manager </strong> for *Journal of Advertising*.
-- *2025.03*: &nbsp;🎉🎉 A paper accepted by IAMCR 2025 Conference (Singapore)
-- *2024.11*: &nbsp;🎉🎉 A paper accepted by AAA 2025 Conference (Pittsburgh, PA)
-- *2024.09*: &nbsp;🎉🎉 Started my Doctor of Philosophy - PhD at University of Minnesota
-- *2024.08*: &nbsp;🎉🎉 Excited to serve as the <strong> Graduate Student Representative </strong> for AEJMC's Advertising Division.
-- *2024.05*: &nbsp;🎉🎉 Grateful to be awarded the <strong> Top Student Paper fellowship </strong>, including a <strong> travel grant </strong>, by the Advertising Division of AEJMC
-- *2024.05*: &nbsp;🎉🎉 Two paper accepted by AEJMC 2024 Conference (Philadelphia, PA)

 <!--